Jean-alien/big-product-team2/README.md

 ## We are creating a Quiz web platform that allows users to read, create, update and delete quiz questions.

+1. Come up with name of our app

-1. Set up development environment
+2. Set up development environment (npm, node.js, etc)

-2. Use ejs as a view engine
+3. Use ejs as a view engine

-3. Set up API of MongoDB.

-4. Insert quiz questions and answers in MongoDB.
+4. Create 2 new collections in MongoDB to store 1) quiz Q&As 2) user information (username, pw, etc)

+5. Set up express.js Server and define routes
+   ▶ connect to MongoDB collections from #3

+6. UI: Build the User Interface of Navigation bar, tabs, quiz question (main) page, login/sign-up page, About Us page, and footer

-5. Create CRUD operation
+7. Create CRUD functionlaity on main page
-▶ users are able to A. View B. Add C. Modify D. Delete quiz database.
+   ▶ Allow users to A. View B. Add C. Edit D. Delete quiz Q&As.

-6. Style the webpage
+8. UI: Add flip animation effect to quiz flashcards

+9. Add user registration/login functionality
+   ▶ connect to MongoDB collections from #3
-▶ layout the components
+   ▶ hash the password

+11. Improve the Additional UI
+▶ Add a logo
+▶ Make it more responsive ▶ Add color change animation effect on buttons on hover/click events ~~▶ Add a scoring system to count the score~~

+12. Test and debug

+13. Deploy the webpage (Render)

 ## Take a closer look at our Development Journey
 Our User Story Board: <a href="https://github.com/Mel-Hart-coder/big-product-team2/wiki/Project">User Story</a>